YARC-Official/docs/DMX.md

 |255|On|

 ### 🐶  Strobe Channel
 Strobe channel represents the built-in strobe of the stage kit.
-In offical songs, only Slow and Fast are used.
+In official songs, only Slow and Fast are used.
 | Value| Meaning|
 |-|-|
 |0|Off|